heheda12345/MagPy-AE/README.md

 | #7.
 Result on ParityBench | Table 3 | [README.md](Table3/README.md) |

 ## 5. Reproduce the Figures
 You can use the scripts in ``plot`` folder to reproduce the figures.
+The figures will be saved to `plot/figures/` folder.

 ```bash
 cd $AE_DIR/plot